Working with Very Large Tables Like a Pro in SQL Server 2014

 Sorry, there are no downloads available for this session.

 Guy Glantser is the leader of the Israeli SQL Server user group and also the CEO of Madeira SQL Server Services.
 His career has been focused on SQL Server for the past 17 years, performing various database roles as either an on-site DBA, an external consultant or an instructor.
 Guy is involved in many activities in the SQL Server community.
-He occasionally speaks at community events, such as Tech-Ed, product launches and user groups around the world.
-He also co-hosts the Israeli SQL Server radio show.
+He occasionally speaks at community events, such as PASS Summit, Tech-Ed and user groups around the world.
+He also co-hosts the SQL Server radio show (www.sqlserverradio.com).

 The video is not available to view online.